Sertion/vscode-gitblame/README.md

 Git blame adds git blame information to your vscode compatible view.
 See information about what commit last changed a line and how long ago it was.
 Click the message to see more information about the commit.
 It is possible to edit all of these information messages in the settings.
 There are multiple tokens available.
 These are described below.

-Git Blame works very well with WSL but does not work with the web browser based vscode compatible editors.
+Git Blame works very well with WSL but does not work with the web browser based editors.

 ## Commands
 ### Show quick info